olly-sellwood/piano-nudes/README.md

 ## Running locally

 To run the project on a regular computer, open `local.scd` and execute the top block of code.
 You can use the `~debugClickButton` function to simulate clicking a button, e.g. `~debugClickButton.(0);` to click the first button (play next sample).

+Note: for debugging purposes, this simulates receiving messages from the Bela rather than calling the functions directly.

+Example code is included to use MIDI input to call functions directly.

 ## Updating the project